riyapreeti/Assignment-/README.md

 # Assignment-
-Analyzed the data using pandas
+Analyzed the data using pandas in jupyter notebook